 5.5 Quality assurance Statistics Denmark follows the principles in the Code of Practice for European Statistics (CoP) and uses the Quality Assurance Framework of the European Statistical System (QAF) for the implementation of the principles.
 This involves continuous decentralized and central control of products and processes based on documentation following international standards.
 The central quality assurance function reports to the Working Group on Quality.
 Reports include suggestions for improvement that are assessed, decided and subsequently implemented.
 5.6 Quality assessment Misclassification due to insufficient information about the contents of a given account.
 In provisional accounts, the government's value added tax expenses are divided at the level of accounting items.
-In both the June version and the November version provisional tax-estimates are used.
+Until t+2 provisional tax-estimates are used.
 Subsidy accounts can be classified with some inaccuracy because it is not always possible to define the recipient of the subsidy.
 Reserves and budgets adjustments: This extra paragraph covers both earmarked and widely defined reserves.
 The widely defined reserves are often considerable amounts and are difficult to define.
 Whenever possible, Statistics Denmark collects supplementary information on these reserves.
 An estimation of tax revenue charged by General Government is used.
-The statistical uncertainty is not calculated.
+There is no estimation on the uncertainty, but there is conducted a revision analysis of the statistics.
+The revision analysis considers two items - general government consumption and net lending/net borrowing.
+The purpose of the revision analysis is to find out how much the two sizes is changing from the first release of data to the release of data a year later.
+The revision analysis looks at how accurately general government consumption and net lending/net borrowing hit the first release in conjunction with the release one year after where the final level is largely determined.
+The revision analysis will also explore whether there is a tendency for general government consumption or net lending/net borrowing to be over- or underestimated in the initial release.
 5.7 Data revision - policy Statistics Denmark revises published figures in accordance with the Revision Policy for Statistics Denmark.
 The common procedures and principles of the Revision Policy are for some statistics supplemented by a specific revision practice.